angeles-renjo/gasph-v2/memory-bank/activeContext.md

 - Testing the impact of marker rendering complexity by using temporarily simplified markers.

 ## Recent Changes

+- **Favorite Stations UI Improvements:**

+  - Implemented a horizontal slider for favorite stations in the home tab using `react-native-pager-view`.
+  - Added a "View All" button next to the "Favorite Stations" header that navigates to a dedicated screen.
+  - Created a new screen (`app/favorites.tsx`) to display all favorite stations in a list.
+  - Added pagination indicators for the slider to show the current page.
+  - Improved the UI of the home screen to better showcase favorite stations.

 - **React Query and Zustand Optimizations:**